 Robert Menzies again (Liberal Party), for a long time this time.

 (1949-1966) Founded the Liberal Party while out of power, merging the United Australia Party with several minor parties, and became its first leader.
 Was widely regarded as unelectable until the whole debacle in 1948, after which he went on to win back the Prime Ministership.
-Cruised through his time as PM without serious opposition due to the ALP-DLP split.
-It was during his tenure, in 1962, that the right to vote in federal elections was extended to indigenous Australians.
+Cruised through his time as PM without serious opposition due to the ALP-DLP split in 1955.
 He lasted forever and ever and ever, governing for 17 years straight and finally not so much resigning as ascending to Camelot.

 Heckler: I wouldn't vote for you if you were the Archangel Gabriel!